 IS YOUR DOG EXCITED OR STRESSED? – Dog Training Can Help

-Did you know that many dogs appear excited when they are actually feeling stressed?
+Did you know that many dogs appear hyperactively happy when they are actually feeling stressed?

-Like many other owners, you may be very surprised to learn that what you thought was happy behaviour is in fact your dog feeling overwhelmed or anxious!
+You may be very surprised to learn that what you thought was them being ‘excited’ is in fact your dog feeling overwhelmed or anxious.

-I’m not saying that it’s bad for dogs to get excited and express joy!
+I’m not saying that it’s bad for dogs to get excited sometimes and express joy!
 Quite the opposite.
 However it is important to know that there is a key difference between ‘stressed’ high energy and simply ‘happy’ high energy.
-It basically comes down to whether their MIND is relaxed or tense at the time, regardless of what their body is doing.
-A mind that is working overtime will usually result in a body that does the same.
-A dog can actually be in a high state of physical energy (playing, hunting, running) but still have a calm, collected mind, whereas a stressed or anxious dog will be mentally intense and the physical behaviour will present as hyperactive and lacking self control.
+It basically comes down to whether their mind is relaxed or tense in a situation, regardless of what their body is doing.
+A dog can actually be engaged in high levels of physical energy (playing, hunting, running) but still have a calm, collected mind.
+Conversely, a mentally stressed or anxious dog will present as hyperactive and lacking self control.
 OVER excitement and OVER stimulation is not healthy or balanced and needs to be addressed for the dog to find peace.
-As much as we may love this crazy excited response in our dogs we need to realise it isn’t often in their own best interest. and can quickly lead to other behavioural symptoms as a result of the dog trying to address this excess mental energy on their own.
-Obsessive or excessive behaviours are almost always linked to long term stress of some kind,
+Allowing these over the top, excited responses to go unchecked can quickly lead to other behavioural issues when the dog attempts to address this excess mental energy on their own.
+Obsessive or excessive behaviours are usually the result of a chaotic mind trying to calm itself.

-Often we are the ones to send our dogs into this heightened state, by adopting an intense energy ourselves, which tells our dogs to copy us and that whatever is about to happen is a big deal!
-Obvious examples are when we come home, when someone comes to the door, or when we arrive at the dog park – thinking that we are just adding to the happiness when our dogs mentally and physically react to our stimulus.
-This emotional lead up from us sends many dogs into overload (in extreme cases we see a flight/fight response) in an attempt to match our own energy and prepare themselves for the big event we have told them is about to happen.
+Be mindful you aren’t actively sending your dog into this heightened state, by adopting an intense energy yourself.
+Obvious examples are when you come home, when someone comes to visit or when you arrive at the dog park.
+This intense emotional lead up from us sends many dogs into overload (in extreme cases we see a flight/fight response) in an attempt to match our own energy and prepare themselves for the big event we have told them is about to happen.
+Thank carefully whether you are exciting your dog for their benefit, or yours.

-What many of our clients find most surprising is that addressing their own behaviour and expectations as well as adjusting the environment is as crucial in these situations as addressing the dog’s behaviour.
+What many of our clients find most surprising is that addressing their own behaviour and expectations as well as managing the environment is as crucial in these situations as addressing the dog’s behaviour.
 It is not simply about “training” or changing the dog.
 Sometimes this recognition is all it takes to take the pressure off the both of you and to allow a peaceful (yet happy) situation to replace an intense one.
-In other cases, things can be more layered and you may need a professional to observe, intervene and “reset” so you can then move forward with new behaviours.

 Share: